DataSciencePolimi/Exploratory-Data-Analysis/README.md

-# Exploratory-Data-Analysis 📊
+# Notebook EDA 📊

 A hands-on collection of Jupyter notebooks for learning and practicing **Exploratory Data Analysis (EDA)**.

 This repository is organized as a step-by-step workflow:
 1. Understand your dataset
+2. Exploratory Data Analysis (EDA)
-2. Explore univariate patterns
+2.1 Explore univariate patterns
+2.2 Explore multivariate patterns
 3. Analyze bivariate and multivariate relationships
 4. Detect outliers
 5. Handle missing values
+6. Train baseline ML models
+6.1 Classification
+6.2 Regression
+6.3 Clustering

 It includes multiple CSV datasets (stored in `datasets/`) so each notebook can be executed directly.